LangChain runtime authorization

 Argument constraints

 Block SQL containing DELETE/DROP.
-Restrict file paths to safe directories.
+Restrict file paths to approved directories.
 Cap payment amounts.
 Enforce at the data level, not the prompt level.

 Route sensitive tool calls to human approval queues.
 Works alongside LangGraph's interrupt() for graph-level pause/resume.
 Different mechanisms, complementary goals.

-Every tool call logged with name, arguments, decision, reason, and timestamp.
+Governed tool calls can log name, arguments, decision, reason, and timestamp.
 Queryable via API.
-Export for compliance.
-LangSmith traces show what happened; Veto logs show what was authorized.
+Export for evidence review.
+LangSmith traces show what happened; Veto records show what was allowed.

 Frequently asked questions